Frank Zappa: Zappa Records label

 Zappa released two of his most important projects in 1979.
-These were the best-selling album of his career, Sheik Yerbouti, and what author Kelley Lowe called the "bona fide masterpiece", Joe's Garage.

-The double album Sheik Yerbouti appeared in March 1979 and was the first release to appear on Zappa Records.
-It contained the Grammy-nominated single "Dancin' Fool", which reached No. 45 on the Billboard charts.
-It also contained "Jewish Princess", which received attention when a Jewish group, the Anti-Defamation League (ADL), attempted to prevent the song from receiving radio airplay due to its alleged anti-Semitic lyrics.
-Zappa vehemently denied any anti-Semitic sentiments, and dismissed the ADL as a "noisemaking organization that tries to apply pressure on people in order to manufacture a stereotype image of Jews that suits their idea of a good time."
+The double LP Sheik Yerbouti appeared in March and was the first release on Zappa Records.
+It became the best-selling album of his career.
+The album contained the Grammy-nominated single "Dancin' Fool", which reached No. 45 on the Billboard charts.
+It also contained "Jewish Princess", which received attention when the Anti-Defamation League (ADL) attempted to prevent the song from receiving radio airplay due to its alleged antisemitic lyrics.
+Zappa vehemently denied any antisemitic sentiments, and dismissed the ADL as a "noisemaking organization that tries to apply pressure on people in order to manufacture a stereotype image of Jews that suits their idea of a good time."
 The album's commercial success was attributable in part to "Bobby Brown".
-Due to its explicit lyrics about a young man's encounter with a "dyke by the name of Freddie", the song did not get airplay in the U.S., but it topped the charts in several European countries where English is not the primary language.
+Due to its explicit lyrics, the song did not get airplay in the U.S., but it topped the charts in several European countries where English is not the primary language.